-This role will also provide the secretariat function to the Board of Trustees, including circulating Agendas and Minutes and scheduling quarterly meetings.
-A further expected outcome of the appointment is developing The Orp Foundation website, brand identity and reporting mechanisms.
+This role also provides the secretariat function to the Board of Trustees, including circulating Agendas and Minutes and scheduling quarterly meetings.
+The Orp Foundation website has been developed, IT systems and governance frameworks including required policies and procedures are in place.
+Brand identity and reporting mechanisms have been embedded into practice.